jlevy/og-equity-compensation/README.md

   - However, dragging out negotiations excessively so you can “shop around” an offer to other companies is considered bad form by some people;
     it’s thoughtful to be judicious and timely to the extent that it’s possible.
+- ❗ Get all agreements in writing, if they are not in your offer letter.
 - **Reneging on offers**: Do not accept an offer verbally or in writing unless you’re ready to stand by your word.
   In practice, people do occasionally accept an offer and then go back on it, or renege.